RBKA Beekeeping For Beginners

 BBKA Basic Assessment and other Training Options

-The last session involved practical work making up brood and super frames as well as trying to set the Village Hall alight with smokers.
+The practical session involved work making up brood and super frames as well as trying to set the Village Hall alight with smokers.

 Many thanks to the participants for their commitment and enthusiasm.
 We hope to see you all at our future meetings!

-The apiary visits by those on the course in 2018 have now been completed and some fine photos of one of these sessions are available courtesy of Polly Baldwin who attended this year’s course and is also a professional photographer!
-Follow the link to see her pictures…Practical and Open Hive sessions – RBKA Training Course 2018
+The apiary visits by those on the course have been completed and some fine photos of one of these sessions are available courtesy of Polly Baldwin and is also a professional photographer!

-Some of Polly’s Pictures from one of the hive sessions, after the course…
+Some of Polly’s pictures from one of the apiary sessions, after the course….